par62mga/XYZReader/README.md

 - App uses CoordinatorLayout for the main activity.**See activity-article-list.xml and ArticleListActivity.java**

-- App theme extends from AppCompat. **See AndroidManifest.xml and styles.xml**
+- App theme extends from AppCompat. **See AndroidManifest.xml, styles.xml, ArticleListActivity.jaga and ArticleDetailActivity.java**

 - App uses an app bar and associated toolbars. **See activity-article-list.xml and ArticleListActivity.java**